kunjcr2/Jarvisv2.0/README.md

 - Agent-based architecture for processing commands
 - Wake word detection ("Max")

+## Updated Features

+- **Memory Integration**: The agent now retains the last command using a memory buffer for improved context handling.
+- **Enhanced Context Management**: The `Context.py` module has been updated to provide better context handling for commands.
+- **Improved Tool System**: The `Tools.py` module now supports a wider range of tools with better extensibility.

 ## Project Structure

 - `driver.py`: Main entry point of the application
 - `src/`
   - `Agent.py`: Manages the AI agent that processes commands, now updated to include better modularity and error handling.
+  - `Context.py`: Manages context for commands, updated for better context resolution.
-  - `llm.py`: Handles interactions with the language model, updated for improved API integration.
+  - `llm.py`: Handles interactions with the language model, updated for improved API integration and now includes memory integration for retaining the last command.
   - `test.py`: Contains test cases for validating the functionality of various modules.
   - `Tools.py`: Contains various tools and utilities for task execution, updated for better tool management.
   - `Voice.py`: Handles voice recognition and text-to-speech functionality, updated for enhanced user interaction.